peterhebert/simple-grey/README.md

 A responsive WordPress theme with a simple grey color palette.

 ## Theme Features
-This theme has support for all of the built-in WordPress [Theme Features](https://codex.wordpress.org/Theme_Features) except for custom page backgrounds.
+This theme has support for all of the built-in WordPress [Theme Features](https://codex.wordpress.org/Theme_Features).

 ## Customization
 You can use the Theme Customizer for easy modification of the following theme settings: